armbian/documentation/docs/Process_CI.md

 - a set of application images for specific device
 - a set of application images for specific maintainer
-- a full set of application images
+- a full set of application images (default)

 **Note:** you can only generate images for applications that are defined in [targets-release-apps.yaml](https://github.com/armbian/os/blob/main/userpatches/targets-release-apps.yaml) build lists!